 Caramelizing the Sugar Topping

 • When it comes to caramelizing your sugar topping, you have options there as well.
 I use turbinado, or sugar in the raw, but you can also use brown sugar or granulated sugar.
-Some folks add a thin layer, torch, and then repeat.
+Some folks add a thin layer of sugar, torch, and then repeat.
 Generally, I just go for it once.

 • You can also use your broiler, which used to be my preferred method, just watch carefully and remove them when the sugar topping starts bubbling.
 I use a mini-torch now, but you can also use a larger, welding torch instead of a culinary torch if you’re comfortable using one.